Guercio1/GrpEngine/GrpEngine/GrpEngine/egtk/Doc/egtk_doc.md

 You can include colour averege when scaling image dimensions: COLOUR_MEAN.

-Upu can define egtk_COL_T as RGB565 or RGB88.
+You can define egtk_COL_T as RGB565 or RGB88.

 ## Remarks
 Origin is TOP-LEFT of the screen.